Nissan EXA: Nissan Pulsar EXA (N12; 1982–1986)

 The Pulsar EXA followed a successful strategy Nissan used in Japan of offering the economical Nissan Sunny in an affordable, youth-oriented two-door coupé, demonstrated by the Nissan Sunny fastback coupé, which had been offered since the Sunny's introduction in 1966.
 As the Pulsar was a companion to the Nissan Sunny, but offered at a different Japanese Nissan dealership called Nissan Cherry Store, the Pulsar EXA mirrored the tradition of the Sunny Coupé.
 The Pulsar/Cherry line was originally developed by Prince Motor Company previous to the 1966 merger of the two companies; by the early 1980s Prince still maintained a separate design center in Ogikubo, Tokyo and this is where the Pulsar EXA was developed.
 It was available from 1982 to 1986 and came with several of the engines also seen in the regular Pulsars.
 The Pulsar EXA was known in North America as the Pulsar NX and shared many of its parts with the Nissan Sentra.

 The car's shape was determined using computer-aided design (CAD), with the body engineers working closely with the designers.
 The design brief was to make a distinctive, aerodynamic shape while utilizing as many standard Pulsar and Sunny components as possible.
-Early iterations featured a large, glass "bubble-back" rear end similar to the Renault Fuego, but since the Sunny/Sentra Coupé was to be a fastback, the Pulsar EXA was changed to a notchback profile with a near perpendicular rear windshield to set the two cars apart in the marketplace.
+Early iterations featured a large, glass "bubble-back" rear end similar to the Renault Fuego, but since the contemporary Sunny/Sentra Coupé was to be a fastback, the Pulsar EXA was changed to a notchback profile with a near perpendicular rear windshield to set the two cars apart in the marketplace.
 The car's peculiar upright styling is also partially due to the decision to use the regular Pulsar's rather tall windshield and cowl.
 Instead of using the oval-themed dashboard from the Pulsar hatchback or sedan, the EXA/NX received a more angular design also used for the Pulsar's sister cars the Langley and the Liberta Villa.